 I am constantly increasing my conscious

-awareness of abundance, and this reflects in a
+and this reflects in a

 constantly increasing income.